mohamedezz96/Terraform-AWS-EBS-CSI-Driver/README.md

 ```
 ### Deployment

-Once configured, you can deploy the ALB controller by running:
+Once configured, you can deploy the AWS EBS CSI Driver by running:

 ```bash
 terraform init